Yoakum County, Texas

-Yoakum County is a county located in the far western portion of the U.S. state of Texas.
-As of the 2020 census, the population was 7,694.
+Yoakum County is a county located in the western Panhandle portion of the U.S. state of Texas.
+As of the 2020 census, its population was 7,694.
 Its county seat is Plains.
 The county was created in 1876 and later organized in 1907.
 It is named for Henderson King Yoakum, a Texas historian.

-Until the passage of a liquor sales referendum held on May 11, 2013, Yoakum had been one of 19 remaining prohibition or entirely dry counties within the state of Texas.
+Until the passage of a liquor sales referendum held on May 11, 2013, Yoakum had been one of 19 remaining prohibition or entirely dry counties within Texas.
 Voters in Denver City also approved a separate referendum to permit liquor sales within that community.

 In 1965, Recorded Texas Historic Landmark number 5927 was placed at the county courthouse, acknowledging the creation of the county in 1876.

-Until after 1900, the county contained primarily nomadic buffalo hunters and a few scattered ranchers.
+Until 1900, the county contained primarily nomadic buffalo hunters and a few scattered ranchers.
 Yoakum County was organized in 1907, and the population increased to 602 because of the sale of state land deeds.

 History

 Native Americans

 Early tribes included Suma-Jumano, Comanche, Cheyenne, and Kiowa.

 The Comanches and Indians before them knew that the sand dunes that one can still see today called the Lea-Yoakum Sand Dunes and those visible around Denver City did not signify a desert.
 Instead, these dunes are remnants of an ancient river system that once flowed northwest to southeast through the area.
-Indians knew to dig beneath the surface of the sand dunes to find water.
-And so they frequented the sand dunes to hunt the plentiful game once there, and perform sacred rites during their encampments.
+Indians knew to dig beneath the surface of the sand dunes to find water, so they frequented the sand dunes to hunt the plentiful game once there, and perform sacred rites during their encampments.
 Evidence of these visits to the area by Comanche, Kiowa, and prehistoric Indians before them was discovered in the 20th century by local ranchers and verified by archaeologists.

 A Quanah Parker Trail arrow, installed December 14, 2011, marked Denver City as a place with historic ties to the Comanche and other native peoples who once hunted and lived in the region.
 In March 2015, Denver City removed and stored the arrow for eventual reinstallation at the site of a new museum.